-Father R Perin School ranks as the second highest FCI, with the third highest amount of deferred maintenance per square metre.
-However, the school still scores fairly low in utilities.
+Father R Perin School ranks as the second highest in regard to facility condition and fairly high in utilities in 2022.
 According to the last review of building condition, requirements are as follows:

 Concerning the school site, there is gravel access and parking, and the municipal upgrades underway include paving an adjacent roadway, which is higher in elevation than school property.
 With these additions, the site could accumulate surface runoff.
 There is landscaping care required around the building to deal with weed growth and unused planter; damage to masonry caused by ice damming.
 Moreover, the school's skylights, gymnasium rubber floor, and air handling units have all surpassed service life expectancy.
 There is a partial BMS installed, and the millwork is mostly original and requires upgrading/ replacement.
 The main corridor would benefit from noise reverberation acoustic treatment.